ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 	However, some people might not like this, as using the dash effectively makes you invincible while running straight with the sword at front, and being able to turn makes it even more of an overpowered feature to some.
 	With this patch, you can now easily disable said feature, and use the Pegasus Boots like they worked originally in A Link to the Past.

 2. **Enable FMV for MSU:**
-	These patches will enable the loading of the special FMV (Track 35) from the MSU files.
+	This patch will enable the loading of the special FMV (Track 35) from the MSU files.

 	Please note that the hack itself ALREADY includes MSU-1 track loading, this patch simply enables the loading of that specific track #35 to avoid an issue with the game trying to always load the FMV, despite if the FMV itself exists or not in the same folder, which ends up in a 1~ minute black screen upon loading a new game.

 	Please use this patch ONLY if you will add the FMV video in your MSU files.
 If you don't want the FMV video but still want to use MSU-1 audio, simply IGNORE this patch.

 	You can get the FMV files from these links by Qwertymodo and Conn, respectively:

-	* The Legend of Zelda: A Link to the Past [Optional Video] (-21dB): http://www.mediafire.com/?k9zz4wa7i9ka3ov
+	* The Legend of Zelda: A Link to the Past [Optional Video] (-21dB, normalized): http://www.mediafire.com/?k9zz4wa7i9ka3ov

-	* MSU Opening Intro and Audio: http://dl.dropbox.com/s/9tfg549to1cpbrn/MSU%20Zelda%20Opening%20Intro%20and%20Audio.rar?dl=0
+	* MSU Opening Intro and Audio (Track 35 FMV not normalized): http://dl.dropbox.com/s/9tfg549to1cpbrn/MSU%20Zelda%20Opening%20Intro%20and%20Audio.rar?dl=0

-3. **Redux (Original Menu GFX):**
-	These patches include all of the bonuses from Redux, with the default item screen and HUD from vanilla ALttP.

-	* Additionally inside this folder, you'll find optional patches EXCLUSIVE for the original GFX hack:

-		a) Green Agahnim (Original GFX):
-		This set of patches are for use EXCLUSIVELY with Original GFX!
+3. **Green Agahnim:**
 	Using this will revert the color of Agahnim from Red+Blue to his original Green robe.

-		b) Green Agahnim+Triforce Subtitle (Original GFX):
-		This set of patches are for use EXCLUSIVELY with Original GFX!
+4. **Green Agahnim+Triforce Subtitle:**
 	Using this will revert the color of Agahnim from Red+Blue to his original Green robe, and also adds the new "TRIFORCE OF THE GODS" subtitle alongside it.

-		c) Triforce of the Gods Subtitle (Original GFX):
-		This set of patches are for use EXCLUSIVELY with Original GFX!
-		Using this will change the subtitle in the title screen from "A LINK TO THE PAST" to match the original Japanese subtitle of "TRIFORCE OF THE GODS".

-4. **Green Agahnim (New GFX):**
-	This set of patches are for use EXCLUSIVELY with New GFX!
-	Using this will revert the color of Agahnim from Red+Blue to his original Green robe.

-5. **Green Agahnim+Triforce Subtitle (New GFX):**
-	This set of patches are for use EXCLUSIVELY with New GFX!
-	Using this will revert the color of Agahnim from Red+Blue to his original Green robe, and also adds the new "TRIFORCE OF THE GODS" subtitle alongside it.

-6. **Kakariko Shortcut (by PowerPanda):**
+5. **Kakariko Shortcut (by PowerPanda):**
 	Adds a shortcut to the northwest of Link's house and southwest of Hyrule Castle that adds a lift-able rock that grants rapid access to Kakariko Village once the player obtains the Titan's Mitt.
 This shortcut is inspired by the same shortcut/change that was implemented in "A Link Between Worlds".
 (Both patches are compatible with either Original GFX or New GFX).

+6. **Mirror Works in Both Worlds:**
+	This patch allows the Mirror to travel from both the Light and Dark Worlds (Light - Dark & Dark - Light), making it so that Link can travel between them at will, instead of only being able to use the Mirror to travel from Dark - Light World.

+7. **Move Blocks Indefinitely:**
+	Gives Link the ability to move blocks (that can be moved) several times.

-7. **Original Pink Hair Link:**
+8. **Original Pink Hair Link:**
 	These patches revert Link's new blonde hair to the original pink hair he had.

-8. **Skip Title Screen (by PowerPanda):**
-	Applying this patch makes it so you can skip the title screen sequence with the press of a button, so you don't have to wait until it is finished to advance to the main File Select screen.
+9. **Original Bomb-Arrows Amounts:**
+	This patch reverts Link default Bombs & Arrows minimum and maximum amounts to be those of the original ALttP, those being 10 to 50 for Bombs, and 30 to 70 for Arrows.

+10. **Remove Low Health Beep:**
+	Completely remove the constant beeping that plays when you’re low on hearts.

-9. **Start at Full Hearts (by PowerPanda):**
+11. **Start at Full Hearts (by PowerPanda):**
 	Applying this patch will make you start your game at full hearts every time you load your game.

-10. **Triforce of the Gods Subtitle (New GFX):**
+12. **Triforce of the Gods Subtitle):**
-	This set of patches are for use EXCLUSIVELY with New GFX!
 	Using this will change the subtitle in the title screen from "A LINK TO THE PAST" to match the original Japanese subtitle of "TRIFORCE OF THE GODS".